senshastic/sensha-betterer-todoist/README.md

 ### Installation

+You should use the Dark Theme in Todoist - so all the letters go white and not black.

 If you have a mac and are using ArcBrowser, then only use whatever is in the ArcBoost folder and copy/paste the CSS and js scripts in the relevant space, it will **just work**.

 If you do not, go through the other two folders and follow these instead: